josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 Good luck finding natives for sale!
 Once or twice a year there's a sale, see INSP and Indy Parks Alliance.

+Don't trust the label, know your source.
+I bought Red Mulberry that PPDL diagnosed as White Mulberry, and WDNR issued stop order for nursery.

 Grow from seed.

-And, don't trust the label.
-I bought Red Mulberry that PPDL diagnosed as White Mulberry, and WDNR issued stop order for nursery.
+You can harvest seeds at parks.

+Propagate.

+Transfer from other yards.

 ### Exhaustion